 |Average Annual Wage

-Our strategic location, outstanding talent, and generous incentives and tax credits for research and development create an attractive environment for life sciences companies.
+Our prime location, outstanding talent, and generous incentives and tax credits for research and development create an attractive environment for life sciences companies.

 - World-class research hospitals and universities partner with research centres, creating a dynamic, collaborative network for researchers.